Australia 2016/2017

 Happy new year!

 (the cover photo - overlooking the sunset from a Melbourne skyscraper - Eureka Skydeck.
-The quality of the picture may not be perfect as it is viewed from behind the glass, but hopefully good enough to get a slight sense of how beautiful colours were formed in the sky).
+The quality of the picture may not be perfect as it is viewed from behind the glass, but hopefully good enough to get a slight sense of how beautiful the colours were in the sky).

 This post was originally shared on https://www.facebook.com/notes/jakub-mikula/australia-20162017/740788326068566/